glue-viz/glue-vispy-viewers/README.md

 This will auto-register the plugin with Glue.
 Now simply start up Glue, open a data cube, drag it onto the main canvas, then select '3D viewer'.

+To run the tests, do:

+    py.test vispy_volume

+at the root of the repository.
+This requires the [pytest](http://pytest.org) module to be installed.